ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-vpc-edge-services.md

 # Network services provided by Tier-0 and Tier-1 logical routers
 {: #vpc-ryo-nsx-t-vpc-edge-services}

-NSX-T™ Data Center supports network services such as IPSec Virtual Private Network (IPSec VPN), Network Address Translation (NAT) and Firewalls as shown in the following diagram.
+NSX-T™ Data Center supports network services such as IPsec Virtual Private Network (IPsec VPN), Network Address Translation (NAT) and Firewalls as shown in the following diagram.

 ![Network Services provided by Tier-0 and Tier-1 Logical Routers](../../images/vpc-ryo-diagrams-nsx-t-edge-services.svg "Network Services provided by Tier-0 and Tier-1 Logical Routers"){: caption="Figure 1.
 Network Services provided by Tier-0 and Tier-1 Logical Routers" caption-side="bottom"}